 To start the antivirus signature update, you can use command Update-MpSignature.
-By default, Windows Defender updates with standard computer settings, but using UpdateSource argument will let you to specify where exactly you want to take the updates.
+By default, Windows Defender updates with standard computer settings, but using UpdateSource argument let you to specify where exactly you want to take the virus definition updates.

 The following sources are available:

 To update antivirus from file share, at first you need to download necessary definition update files from https://www.microsoft.com/security/portal/definitions/adl.aspx and place them into shared network folder on a file server in your network.
 Then you have to specify that Windows Defender should be updated from a network shared folder (use UNC path):

 To run virus update and malware definitions manually: